cdapio/cdap/docs/developer-guide/source/rest.rst

    * - A single Stream
      - ``/streams/<stream-id>``

-DataSet metrics are available at the DataSet level, but they can also be queried down to the Flowlet, Procedure, Mapper, or Reducer level:
+Dataset metrics are available at the Dataset level, but they can also be queried down to the Flowlet, Procedure, Mapper, or Reducer level:

 .. list-table::
    :header-rows: 1
    :widths: 30 70

-   * - DataSet Metric
+   * - Dataset Metric
      - Context
-   * - A single DataSet in the context of a single Flowlet
+   * - A single Dataset in the context of a single Flowlet
      - ``/datasets/<dataset-id>/apps/<app-id>/flows/``
        ``<flow-id>/flowlets/<flowlet-id>``
-   * - A single DataSet in the context of a single Flow
+   * - A single Dataset in the context of a single Flow
      - ``/datasets/<dataset-id>/apps/<app-id>/flows/<flow-id>``
-   * - A single DataSet in the context of a specific Application
+   * - A single Dataset in the context of a specific Application
      - ``/datasets/<dataset-id>/<any application context>``
-   * - A single DataSet across all Applications
+   * - A single Dataset across all Applications
      - ``/datasets/<dataset-id>``
-   * - All DataSets across all Applications
+   * - All Datasets across all Applications
      - ``/``

 .. rst2pdf: PageBreak